5 Tips for Improving your Typing Speed

 If you really want to learn how to type faster, the answer is quite simple.
 Patience and practice are the only two ingredients you need to nail it.
 The great news is that these days there are plenty of free resources online to help you practice and sharpen your typing speed and accuracy.
 So, once you feel comfortable touch typing, you can practice increasing your typing speed using free online assessment and practice tools.

-We’ve listed below three of our favorites:
+If you need more advanced tool, we’ve listed below three of our favorites:

 TypeRacer is a free typing website that allows users to improve their typing speed while having fun, competing with other online writers.
 The website has a "practice yourself" mode, allowing you to practice your touch typing first and compete with yourself.
 Once you’re ready, you can move onto "a typing race".
 There, you’ll automatically compete against racers with a similar typing speed to make it more engaging and interesting.
 You’ll then have a few minutes to write a predefined text.